Reforestum/dynamic-world/README.md

 f"{forest.name.replace(' ', '_')}_{start_date}_{end_date}.cog.tif"
 ```

 For [reductions](https://developers.google.com/earth-engine/guides/reducers_intro) we use the Mode (polling).
 If a very large time interval is specified, recent changes in the forest will be masked by old pixel values.
 It is encouraged to use the smallest possible time intervals (at least a week is required or there may not be data).
-However, depending on some factors (such as the amount of clouds), specifying a small time interval may result in many NA (see mrv.calculations documentation for further info on how NA are treated when calculating the carbon factor).
+However, depending on some factors (such as the amount of clouds), specifying a small time interval may result in many NA (see mrv.calculations documentation for further info on how NA are treated when calculating the co2 factor).

 ---